Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 ***Kirk***

 Kirk was used to trade stations, comms relays, degaussing stopovers, freeports and all the other busy, bustling places where an itinerant sapient might fetch up.
-Indeed, he’d been born aboard just such a station---the now-infamous CTS591-*’Outlook On Forever’*
+Indeed, he’d been born aboard just such a station - the now-infamous CTS591-*’Outlook On Forever’*

 Old five-ninety-one had been a venerable sprawling hulk of a thing.
 She was, in the strange way that space stations could sometimes be, mind-skewingly old.
 There had been a station at that particular confluence of spacelanes for so long that nobody knew who had first deployed it.
 Over the centuries she had been added to, refitted, repaired, modified and expanded.
 Old segments had occasionally been cut away and recycled to make room for newer and more vibrant technologically advanced sections.
 She had been old, interesting and full of character and it was doubtful whether there was any original component or structure left in her, or whether a single atom of the first atmosphere to be pumped into her remained.